julienfdev/discord-autokick-bot/README.md

 ## Prerequisites

-In order for this bot to work, you need to create a Discord App and Bot withing your Discord developers console : https://discordpy.readthedocs.io/en/latest/discord.html
+In order for this bot to work, you need to create a Discord App and Bot within your Discord developers console : https://discordpy.readthedocs.io/en/latest/discord.html

 ## Setup